SEL-Columbia/infrastructure-planning/missions/InfrastructurePlanning-LocalOverride-20160523-1100.md

 I'm not sure whether I should pass around grid_mv_lines or grid_mv_line_geotable.
 The problem with shapely geometries is that they do not naturally support other attributes that might have been passed in for each line and that we might want to use or preserve.
 In that case, let's stick to grid_mv_line_geotable.

+20160524-1600 - 20160524-1700: 1 hour estimated

+Since we only have an hour left, let's jump to making the JSON file for the Nigeria dataset.
+Actually, I need to lift weights now.
+I wanted to lift weights yesterday but didn't get a chance.

 # Tasks

+    Make JSON file for Nigeria dataset

-    = Fix bugs
+    Fix bugs
         Use number of people per connection

-    Make JSON file for Nigeria dataset

-    Fix more bugs
         Fix input to sequencer to use only points selected for grid Change finance units to years explicitly